angautam/ansible-ec2-docker-nginx/README.md

 [webserver]

-3) export the secret key and access key of AWS account
+3) export the secret key and access key of AWS account on terminal.

 4) run "ansible-playbook launchec2-ansible.yml -vvv"

 5) after this is done, ensure your hosts entry gets updated with public ip and user key details just under tag [webserver]

 6) run "ansible-playbook docker-install.yml" to install docker on newly provisioned ec2 instance.

+7) then run